 Today, physical therapists take a more hands-on approach.
 They prefer manual therapy, also called bodywork, to get to the source of your pain and correct the issue.
 It helps with relaxation, flexibility, and pain relief.

 For instance, your therapist may use skilled massage or manipulate your bones and joints with careful, controlled force.
-He may do exercises that twist, pull, or push your bones, to improve your range of motion.
+They may do exercises that twist, pull, or push your bones, to improve your range of motion.

 Today, therapists are more likely to push your body's limits.
 They may sometimes want you to feel some pain, instead of avoiding it.